 Despite what lawmakers and reformers may say, you can’t really be measured.

 In fact, those who are measuring you do not have instruments complex enough to really gauge your effectiveness.
+They are too busy trying to disparage public education.

 If you are a public school teacher in North Carolina, you are always under a bit of a microscope when it comes to accountability.
 Everybody in the community has a stake in the public education system: students attend schools, parents support efforts, employees hire graduates, and taxpayers help fund buildings and resources.